Quantum Reidemeister torsion, open Gromov-Witten invariants and a spectral sequence of Oh: The pearl complex and its torsion

 \subsection{Algebraic structure of the pearl boundary modules}

 In view of the discussion on stably-free modules in \S \ref{sec:whiteheadtorsion}, we were asking in Question \ref{qu:stablyfree} whether the pearl boundary modules are stably free.
 As of now, we cannot answer this question positively, neither can we find a counterexample.
 Note that the counterexamples of \S \ref{sec:whiteheadtorsion} were purely algebraic and did not make use of geometry.
 Nevertheless, we can make a first step in the right direction: \begin{prop} Assume that $L$ is narrow, $QH(L) = 0$.
-If $\pi_2(M, L)$ is an abelian group, then the pearl boundary modules $b_{[i]}$ are projective $\Z[\pi_2(M, L)]$-modules. \end{prop} \begin{proof} The proof uses the quantum product over the ring $\Z[\pi_2(M, L)]$ (see Biran--Cornea \cite{Bi-Co:rigidity}), which is defined a priori only for commutative rings; note also that $\pi_2(X, A)$ is not an abelian group in general.
-Recall that given any generic pearl triple $\mathcal{D}(f, \rho, J)$, there is another generic triple $\mathcal{D}'=(g, \rho', J')$ with the following properties: \begin{itemize} \item The Morse-Smale function $g$ has a single maximum, denoted by $L_g$. \item There is a quantum product (over the ring $\Z[\pi_2(M, L)]$)
+Then, the pearl boundary modules $b_{[i]}$ are projective $\Z[H_2(M, L)]$-modules. \end{prop} \begin{proof} The proof uses the quantum product over the ring $\Z[H_2(M, L)]$ (see Biran--Cornea \cite{Bi-Co:rigidity}).
+Recall that given any generic pearl triple $\mathcal{D}=(f, \rho, J)$, there is another generic triple $\mathcal{D}'=(g, \rho', J')$ with the following properties: \begin{itemize} \item The Morse function $g$ has a single maximum, denoted by $L_g$. \item There is a quantum product (over the ring $\Z[H_2(M, L)]$)